hgzerowzh/Shell/README.md

 # shell
-Some Shell Script tools.
-They can run normally on the centos7 system.
+Some Shell Script tools, and they can run normally on the centos7 system.